 The total cost of having a website depends on your preferences and priorities.
 Let’s review the cost breakdown:

 - Domain names.
-Cheap extensions like .xyz can cost less than a dollar, while something like .com can cost around $8/year.
+Cheap extensions like .online can cost less than a dollar, while a TLD like .com costs around $9.99/year.

-- WordPress web hosting.
-Slightly more expensive than shared hosting plans and can cost somewhere around $2–$15/month.
+- WordPress hosting.
+Slightly more expensive than shared hosting plans and can cost somewhere around $1.99-$11.59/month.

 - VPS hosting.
 The best solution for growing websites that expect frequent traffic spikes.
 The average price range ranges from $20–$40/month.

 - Cloud web hosting.
-The go-to pick for large-scale projects because of its high uptime and easy scalability.
-Medium-sized startups can expect to pay around $10/month or $20/month.
+It is the go-to pick for large-scale projects because of its high uptime and easy scalability.
+Medium-sized startups can expect to pay around $10-$70/month.

 - Dedicated hosting.
 The most expensive method of web hosting.
 You have complete control over your server, but that does require extensive technical skills.
-Expect to pay around $50-$300/month or potentially more.
+Expect to pay around $100-$400/month or potentially more.

-Besides web hosting and a domain name, you also need to consider other costs, such as those of an SSL certificate, extensions, website themes if you’re considering using a CMS such as WordPress.
-These factors can influence how much you can expect to spend on a website overall.
+Besides web hosting and a domain name, you also need to consider other costs, such as an SSL certificate, extensions, website themes if you’re considering using a CMS such as WordPress.
+These factors influence how much you will spend on a website overall.

-Hostinger provides excellent hosting services no matter your web development goals.
+Hostinger provides excellent web hosting services no matter your web development goals.
 With our 24/7 customer service and 99.9% uptime guarantee, you can trust that your website will be in capable hands.
-Choose a hosting plan and start your journey!